carozum/developping-ai-applications/documentation/readMe.md

 - minimizing the risk of data leaks

 *moderation*’ is the process of analyzing input to determine if it contains any content that violates predefined policies or guidelines

+### 1. OpenAI Moderation Endpoint
+User message is sent to the OpenAI Moderation API that responses giving probabilities that the user message belongs to any of the moderation categories.
+- hate
+- harassment,
+- self harm
+- sexual
+- violence
 ![openAI moderation API](image-12.png)

+### 2. Prompt injection
+with larger volumes of text, it is more challenging to identify malicious content.
+This gap in moderation capabilities opens the door to prompt injection attacks where malicious actors manipulate AI models to produce undesirable outcomes.
+Strategies to mitigate the risks associated with prompt injections
+1. limiting the amount of text a user can input in a prompt
+2. limiting the number of output tokens generated
+3. narrowing the range of acceptable topics by drawing inputs or output from trusted sources (using pre-selected content as validated input and output).
+Also ensure a higher degree of reliability in the system's responses.
+Ex: configuring the system to return outputs from a validated set of materials can be much safer than letting the model generate completely novel content.

+### 3. Adding guardrails
+To avoid certain topics that are outside the scope, while at the same time, they don't belong to any of the moderated categories in the API.
+We can provide a system message to specify the topics that are allowed.

 #################################################################
 ## 11. testing and validation